The Beverly Hillbillies: Jane Hathaway

 Jane Hathaway (portrayed by Nancy Kulp in 246 episodes), whom the Clampetts address as "Miss Jane", is Drysdale's loyal, well-educated, efficient secretary at the Commerce Bank of Beverly Hills.
+She has a degree from Vassar College, is fluent in French and knows Latin.
 She is genuinely fond of the family and tries to shield them from her boss's greed.
-Miss Hathaway frequently has to "rescue" Drysdale from his schemes, receiving little or no thanks for her efforts.
-The Clampetts consider her family; even Granny, the one most averse to living in California, likes her.
+Miss Hathaway must frequently rescue Drysdale from his schemes.
+The Clampetts consider her family, and even Granny, the one most averse to living in California, likes her.
 Jane has a crush on Jethro for most of the series' run.
 In 1999, TV Guide ranked Jane Hathaway number 38 on its list titled "50 Greatest TV Characters of All Time".